 This item includes: supply and installation of asphalt speed table as per Standard Detail HRM 143.
 Cross sections of each and every speed table are to be surveyed per Standard Detail HRM 144 to verify that speed table has been constructed as intended and falls within required tolerance range.
-Contractor to provide survey information to the Engineer for review.
+Contractor to provide survey information within two (2) weeks of construction to the Engineer for review.
 Speed table will be acceptable only if it forms a shape relative to the design curve within the tolerance limits.
 Contractor shall be responsible to take steps necessary to correct any deficiencies that fall outside of required tolerance range.